solana-labs/solana/docs/src/cli/generate-keys.md

 where `<KEYPAIR>` is the keypair URL.

-To verify you control the private key of that public key, use `solana-verify`:
+To verify you control the private key of that public key, use `solana-keygen verify`:

 ```bash
 solana-keygen verify <PUBKEY> <KEYPAIR>